 - Raise funds through Sponsorship opportunities.

-Any woman whose business or residence is located in Suffolk County, NY and she alone, or together with one or more women, own at least 51% of interest in the business.
+Any woman whose business or residence is located on Long Island, NY and she alone, or together with one or more women, own at least 51% of interest in the business.
 Resource and Associate Memberships are also available.

 In April of 1990 Sally Ann Slacke and Linda Jasper founded SCWBEC to provide a central directory of Women Owned Businesses in Suffolk County, NY and bring awareness of procurement opportunities from the public and private sectors.